ScienceVikings/sciencevikings.github.io/_posts/2021-01-26-leet-code-problem-1.markdown

 ### Conclusion

 In the end, this problem is pretty straight forward if you go through it the brute force way.
 There are certainly other ways of solving this problem, but I mostly wanted to show how to setup the problem and think about unit testing to be more confident in your code.
+Again, you can find all my LeetCode submissions at [GitHub](https://github.com/jbasinger/LeetCode).
 I hope this was helpful and look forward to more problem solutions in the future.